raj26000/Python-and-Machine-Learning/README.md

       Challenge to predict rider driven cancellation of orders, evaluated using ROC-AUC.
 Code has been attached.
 Finished 23 out of 198 teams and qualified to next round.
 Training       file is too large to upload; find it in the challenge link, test file and metadata uploaded.

       Round-3: EDA and Data Analysis Report.
       Prepared a data analysis report on train_data and call_data (metadata) provided.
-Code for the same is attached as well.
+Code for the same is attached as well, along with the report.